 If you’re pregnant, you’ve probably been thinking a lot about your labour and delivery.
 And you’ve probably read a bunch about surviving the first few months with your little one.
 But what about those first 12 to 24 hours after birth?
 What happens then?
 (Note: The following applies to babies born with no major health concerns, at the hospital.)

-The first four weeks: what caring for a newborn is really like You’ll likely be moved from the delivery room to a room on the maternity ward, where you’ll spend the first day and night of baby’s life.
+You’ll likely be moved from the delivery room to a room on the maternity ward, where you’ll spend the first day and night of baby’s life.

 There, you may hope to get a bit of rest.
 But even if you get lucky enough to fall asleep in your oh-so-comfortable hospital bed (not) while baby is snoozing beside you in a bassinet, it probably won’t last.
 It’s common for mom and baby to be woken up by their nurses every few hours, says Leigh Baetz-Craft, a perinatal registered nurse of 32 years who has worked in Toronto-area hospitals, and is currently chair of the Maternal Child Nurses Interest Group at the Registered Nurses Association of Ontario.
 It might seem counter-intuitive—and a little frustrating—to be woken up.
 But it’s important that both your and your baby’s vital signs, such as your blood pressure and heart rate, are checked regularly.
 The nurses will monitor your bleeding and healing.
 They may also check your bum for hemorrhoids, which is super fun.